 Newborn Must Haves: Want to be prepared when you bring your newborn home?
 The good news is that you have most of what your baby needs already–whether you breastfeed or formula feed; if you have food, diapers, and blankets then you are pretty well set!
 That being said, there are a few things that make having a newborn a whole lot easier–and these items should all be on your baby registry–take it from me, a mom of four!
 These are the newborn necessities that every new mom needs!

 NEWBORN MUST HAVES

 When I got pregnant with my first, I was blown away by all the things they recommend your register for (see the most popular registry items here)–and to be honest, a bit overwhelmed!
-I had no idea there were so many products.
+I had no idea there were so many products!
 Truth be told, I realized quickly that I didn’t need a lot of what the experts said.
-I still have an entire box of bottles in my basement that we never even opened!
+I still have an entire box of bottles in my basement that we never even opened four children later…

 With that in mind, here are the items you need for a baby that you’ll actually use–including updates to what I would register for now, six and a half years later after my first.